 A final grade is assigned by the instructor upon completion of coursework to earn credit during a semester or other term.
 A student who disagrees with the final grade assigned by the instructor should first contact the faculty member directly to resolve the grade dispute informally.
-The student that cannot approach the faculty member because of perceived discrimination, cannot reach the faculty member, or have received a response with which the student still disagrees, may seek remedy using an evidence-based argument within five (5) days after grades are posted on one of the following grounds:
+The student that cannot approach the faculty member because of perceived discrimination, cannot reach the faculty member, or have received a response with which the student still disagrees, may seek remedy using an evidence-based argument, with any supplemental documentation, within five (5) days after grades are posted on one of the following grounds:

-- 1. Discrimination: defined as unfair treatment or assignment of grade on the basis of race, religion, national origin, sex, age, ancestry, handicapped status, gender identity, sexual orientation, or political affiliation. - Capricious evaluation: defined as significant or unjustified departure from grading procedures outlined in the course syllabus or by the University or arbitrary assignment of grades.
+- 1. Discrimination: defined as unfair treatment or assignment of grade on the basis of race, religion, national origin, sex, age, ancestry, handicapped status, gender identity, sexual orientation, or political affiliation. - 2.
+Capricious evaluation: defined as significant or unjustified departure from grading procedures outlined in the course syllabus or by the University or arbitrary assignment of grades.
 Capricious evaluation cannot be claimed if a student merely disagrees with the subjective evaluation of the instructor. - 3.
 Errors: including clerical errors or errors in grade calculations that can be demonstrated in an objective manner.

-A student who chooses to appeal a grade must obtain a Final Grade Appeal Form from the Office of Records and Registration.
-The form must be completed with an explanation forming the basis of the appeal.
+A student who chooses to appeal a grade must obtain a Final Grade Appeal Form from the Office of Student Success.
+The form must be completed with an explanation forming the basis of the appeal and returned to Records and Registration via the support portal.
 The student's academic record will be placed in a "hold" status during the grade appeal process.
 A final grade appeal must be initiated on or before the fifth (5th) business day after grades are posted or other term as specified in the Academic Calendar posted on MyHU.

-The instructor must indicate and sign the form to either change the final grade, reaffirm the original grade assigned, or continue with the appeal process.
+The instructor must indicate and sign the form within five (5) days to either change the final grade, reaffirm the original grade assigned, or continue with the appeal process.